 March Madness has become a favorite pastime of Americans, young and old.
 Office pools are extremely popular and a great way to interact with your fellow co-workers.
 According to a survey done by Vault, 69% of survey participants have participated in a March Madness office pool.
 If so many employees participate, it must be legal, right?
-Unfortunately, it is illegal to participate in most office pools.
+Unfortunately, that is not the case.
+It is illegal to participate in most office pools.

 No Entry Fee Office Brackets

-If you are participating an office pool and do not pay an entry fee, then it is legal.
+If you participate in an office pool and do not pay an entry fee, then it is legal.
 Even if there is a prize, as long as you are not paying an entry-fee, you are not gambling.
 However, while it may be legal, you should check with HR to be sure that participation in office pools are not a violation of company policy.

 Entry Fee Office Brackets